tomjoht/learnapidoc/_docs/Resources/api-glossary.md

 HATEOS
 : Stands for Hypermedia as the Engine of Application State.
 Hypermedia is one of the characteristics of REST that is often overlooked or missing from REST APIs.
 In API responses, responses that span multiple pages should provide links for users to page to the other items.
 See [HATEOS](https://en.wikipedia.org/wiki/HATEOAS).

+Header parameters
+: Parameters that are included in the request header, usually related to authorization.

 Hugo
 : A static site generator that uses the Go programming language as its base.
 Along with Jekyll, Hugo is among the top 5 most popular static site generators.
 Hugo is probably the fastest site generator available.
 Speed matters as you scale the number of documents in your project beyond several hundred.
 See [https://gohugo.io/](https://gohugo.io/).